 Robert Barley joined Norton Peskett Solicitors on April 1st 1997, having graduated with an Honours degree in Law from Trent Polytechnic (now Nottingham Trent University) in 1989.

 He qualified as a Solicitor in 1993 and has specialised in Criminal Law throughout the majority of his career.
-He was appointed Partner in 1998 and joined the firm’s then Management Board in 2000.
-He is the firm’s Compliance Officer for Legal Practice (COLP) and has day to day responsibility for the running of the Criminal and Regulatory Department.
+He was appointed Partner in 1998 and joined the firm’s then Management Board in 2000 and has day to day responsibility for the running of the Criminal and Regulatory Department.
 Robert specialises in all aspects of Criminal Law and has not only defended clients but has also prosecuted for Government agencies.
 He has been Police Station Duty Solicitor qualified since 1994 and is a holder of the Higher Rights qualification enabling him to appear in all criminal courts.
 The department has been involved in many of the highest profile local cases during his time with Norton Peskett Solicitors but also appears in Courts across the country.

 A few of the cases that he has led include:-